-Section D: Harassment of minorities
+Section E: Harassment of minorities

 - 1.1 FHG recognises that the harassment of minorities and hate crime are potential threats to the peace and security of tenants.
-It is therefore committed to responding promptly to any reports of such incidents, including where appropriate, tackling the causes.
-By doing this, FHG seeks to ensure tenants feel safe and secure in their own homes. - 1.2 This section provides a framework for the guidance of colleagues.
-FHG does, however, recognise the response to each situation will depend both on the individual circumstances and on the judgement of the colleagues involved. - 1.3 Information provided covers the types of behaviour which are deliberately intended to annoy, intimidate, dominate or harm an individual, family or group because of their ethnic background or colour (racial harassment), religion, disability, gender, sexual orientation, special needs (e.g. mental health) or age. - 1.4 The incident must be taking or have taken place in, or in the vicinity of, the complainant's home. - 1.5 It does not cover incidents of 'neighbour nuisance' which do not include hate crime.
-Arrangements for dealing with these matters are covered in Section 4 - Anti-social behaviour. - 1.6 FHG will take firm action in accordance with the Tenancy Agreement against any tenant who is found to be causing persistent or serious harassment.
-This will include appropriate legal measures including, if necessary, eviction to resolve the situation. - 1.7 Where activities of a criminal nature are uncovered, which will include any allegation of hate crime; these will be reported to the Police.
+We are therefore committed to responding promptly to any reports of such incidents, including where appropriate, tackling the causes.
+By doing this, we seek to ensure tenants feel safe and secure in their own homes. - 1.2 This section provides a framework for the guidance of colleagues.
+We do, however, recognise the response to each situation will depend both on the individual circumstances and on the judgement of the colleagues involved. - 1.3 Information provided covers the types of behaviour which are deliberately intended to annoy, intimidate, dominate or harm an individual, family or group because of their ethnic background or colour (racial harassment), religion, disability, gender, sexual orientation, specific needs (e.g. mental health) or age. - 1.4 The incident must be taking or have taken place in, or in the vicinity of, the complainant's home. - 1.5 It does not cover incidents of 'neighbour nuisance' which do not include hate crime.
+Arrangements for dealing with these matters are covered in Section C Anti-social behaviour. - 1.6 We will take firm action in accordance with the Tenancy Agreement against any tenant who is found to be causing persistent or serious harassment.
+This will include appropriate legal measures including, if necessary, eviction to resolve the situation. - 1.7 Where activities of a criminal nature are uncovered, which will include any allegation of hate crime; the victim should be encouraged to contactthe Police.

-- 2.1 To effectively tackle all instances of hate-motivated behaviour or harassment. - 2.2 To protect victims' rights to their human rights, both their right as a person and to the quiet enjoyment and protection of their family life and home (Articles 5 and 8 of the Human Rights Act 1998). - 2.3 To ensure FHG provides fair, consistent and professional contact and service to all its communities, including minority communities. - 2.4 To deal with any reports of harassment or hate crime with sensitivity, ensuring both victims and offenders are treated with respect. - 2.5 To help develop positive relationships within the communities where FHG is involved. - 2.6 To adopt a multi-agency approach to help counter hate-motivated behaviour or harassment.
+- 2.1 To effectively tackle all instances of hate-motivated behaviour or harassment. - 2.2 To protect victims' rights to their human rights, both their right as a person and to the quiet enjoyment and protection of their family life and home (Articles 5 and 8 of The Human Rights Act 1998). - 2.3 To ensure we provide fair, consistent and professional contact and service to all its communities, including minority communities. - 2.4 To deal with any reports of harassment or hate crime with sensitivity, ensuring both victims and offenders are treated with respect. - 2.5 To help develop positive relationships within the communities where FHG is involved.

+2.6 To adopt a multi-agency approach to help counter hate-motivated behaviour or harassment.